wkhere/stackless/Doc/library/sqlite3.rst

    one of "DEFERRED", "IMMEDIATE" or "EXCLUSIVE".
 See section :ref:`sqlite3-controlling-transactions` for a more detailed explanation.

+.. attribute:: Connection.in_transaction

+   :const:`True` if a transaction is active (there are uncommitted changes), :const:`False` otherwise.
+Read-only attribute.

+   .. versionadded:: 3.2

 .. method:: Connection.cursor([cursorClass])

    The cursor method accepts a single optional parameter *cursorClass*.
 If supplied, this must be a custom cursor class that extends :class:`sqlite3.Cursor`.

 .. method:: Connection.commit()